dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/02-testcontainers-postgresql.md

 dotnet add package Microsoft.EntityFrameworkCore --version 9.0.4
 ```

-## 🏗 Setting Up the Database Context
+## setting up the database context

 First, update your `Book` record to include an immutable `Id` property and use `init` accessors for all properties.
 The updated version looks like this: